Salted Oven Roasted Pecans Recipe

 • Preheat oven to 275 degrees F.

-• Place pecans in one layer on large cookie sheet.
+• Place pecans in a single layer on large baking sheet.

 • Cut 4 slices of salted butter, 1 tablespoon each.